-And I didn’t ask.
-In my first year I achieved Juried Status Membership from the Nova Scotia Designer Crafts Council.
+In my first year, I received Juried Status Membership from the Nova Scotia Designer Crafts Council.
 Gradually, my name got out and commissions trickled in.
-I owe much to my wife and family for their support.
-And I owe much to my customers who took a chance on my raw abilities in those early days.
-But the journey from working in a borrowed single car garage to international award winning furniture designer is not for the faint of heart.
+I owe a great deal to my wife and family for their support.
+I am also indebted to my customers who took a chance on my unrefined abilities in those early days.

 We moved to a much larger workshop and gallery in Earltown, Nova Scotia in 2008.
 I was able to grow and expand my repertoire of making from that beautiful space in that beautiful part of the world.

 - 2012 Lieutenant Governor of Nova Scotia Masterworks Award Finalist

 - Certificate of Excellence from the 2015 Arts and Craft Design Award